check-spelling-sandbox/grpc-swift/Sources/GRPC/Docs.docc/Proposals/0001-stub-api.md

 public enum ServerRequest {
   /// A request received at the server containing a single message. public struct Single<Message: Sendable>: Sendable {
-    /// Metadata received from the client at the begining of the RPC. public var metadata: Metadata
+    /// Metadata received from the client at the beginning of the RPC. public var metadata: Metadata

     /// The message received from the client.